Arizona National Parks Hold Expansive Beauty and Historical Value

 The Grand Canyon is practically synonymous with Arizona drawing in some 6 million+ visitors every year.
-To put that into perspective, Arizona’s population is just over 7 million.
+To put that into perspective Arizona’s population is just over 7 million.
 The canyon spans 277 miles of desert, contains 9 different Native American tribes, and is truly a sight to behold.
 The best view obviously comes from helicopter or airplane tours.
-However, if you’re looking for a more intimate experience give a mule ride down the cliff side.
+However, if you’re looking for a more intimate experience take a mule ride down the cliff side.
 There is no arguing that the Grand Canyon is one of the greatest Arizona national parks!

 Saguaro National Park

 Nothing is quite as symbolic to Arizona as the image of a towering Saguaro cactus.
 These majestic giants are found only in a very small portion of the southwest in Arizona, Sonora, Mexico, and tiny bits of southern California.
-If you’ve never seen a 60 foot tall cactus cast against the copper backdrop of a desert sunset then plan your trip now!
+If you’ve never seen a 60 foot tall cactus cast against the copper backdrop of a desert sunset, then plan your trip now!
 It’s also perfect for camping, hiking, and even offers a camp for kids 6-11 years old.
 This is one of the best Arizona national parks for families.

 Petrified Forest National Park

 Travel through time in one of the oldest Arizona national parks.
 This barren plot of unsuspecting desert land lies 225 million years of geographical history perfectly preserved in petrified wood.
 What was once a massive sprawling prehistoric forest is now a flat, yet equally spectacular park of adventure and discovery.
-It comes as a surprise to many that the trees are in fact no longer standing.
+It comes as a surprise to many that the trees are, in fact, no longer standing.
 But the nearby painted desert has breathed new life into them, bestowing some incredibly vibrant and unique colors.

 Vermilion Cliffs National Monument

 The Vermilion Cliffs lie isolated in the far North of Arizona with a handful of signs to point it out.
 So if you are looking for some truly remote adventuring then this is the place for you.
-Most visitors come to see the vibrant smooth waves of sandstone at The Wave, Buckskin Gulch, and Paria Canyon.
+Most visitors come to see the colorful waves of smooth sandstone at The Wave, Buckskin Gulch, and Paria Canyon.
 However, admission requires advanced planning and knowledge of dangerous wildlife and flash floods.

 Arizona National Parks: Meteor Crater

 50,000 years ago a 150 foot long meteor crashed through earths atmosphere into the heart of Arizona instantly uplifting millions of tons of rock, destroying everything within several miles, and creating a 558 foot deep crater.
 Thanks to its young age and Arizona’s dry climate this is the best preserved impact crater on Earth.
-Slight erosion has caused the crater to lose about 270 feet in depth since its initial impact.
-But one look down from the precipice is all you need to put it into perspective.
+Slight erosion has caused the crater to lose about 270 feet in depth since its initial impact, but one look down from the precipice is all you need to put it into perspective.